GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 func _ready() -> void:
   connect("area_entered", self, "_on_area_entered")
 {{< / highlight >}}

+Then define public methods.
+Include type hints for variables and the return type.

+You can use a brief docstring, if need be, to describe what the function does and what it returns.
+To describe the return value in the docstring, start the sentence with `Returns`.
+Use the present tense and direct voice.
+See Godot's [documentation writing guidelines](http://docs.godotengine.org/en/latest/community/contributing/docs_writing_guidelines.html) for more information.

+{{< highlight gdscript >}}
+func can_move(cell_coordinates: Vector2) -> bool:
+  return grid[cell_coordinates] != TileTypes.WALL
+{{< / highlight >}}

 Use `return` only at the beginning and end of functions.
 At the beginning of the function we use `return` as a guard mechanism if the conditions for executing the function aren't met.